easytarget/microPyEZfonts/README.md

 If you find a driver that works and is not in the list there please let me know by submitting a issue!

-## Alternatives
+# Alternatives

 If you are implementing a full 'GUI', or have a color display, especially a large(ish) one, then you should consider the alternatives below.
-They support large displays, full color displays, have GUI elements, are faster and use less memory..
+They support large displays, full color displays, have GUI elements, are fast and use less memory..

 The fonts in this repo will work with Peter Hinches `writer` and `nano-gui` classes:
 * https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md